M4dCh34t3r/e-commerce-pokeshop/README.md

 ## How did you get the these images?
 The project logo and icons were created by the author, all the item images and their respective descriptions can be acquired at [serebii.net.](https://www.serebii.net/omegarubyalphasapphire/items.shtml)

+## How can I run the project?
+- First you have to install the project dependencies.
+You can use "npm install".
+- After installing the dependencies, you can use "npm start" and run the aplication.